An Effective UNet Using Feature Interaction and Fusion for Organ Segmentation in Medical Image: Method

 \subsection{MLF Module}

-In the proposed model, the pre-trained encoder is applied to extract the features from input images by reducing the feature resolution with higher channels, while the decoder generates the pixel-wise segmentation masks by recovering the resolution to the raw image.
-In the original UNet, the interpolation algorithm is applied to implement the up-sampling operation, limiting the feature interactions among different scales and losing key details in the segmentation results.
+In the proposed model, the pre-trained encoder extracts features from input images by progressively reducing spatial resolution while increasing channel depth.
+The decoder then restores the spatial resolution to generate pixel-wise segmentation masks.
+In the original UNet, up-sampling is typically performed using simple interpolation, which limits effective interactions between features of different scales and often results in loss of fine-grained details important for accurate segmentation.

-To address this issue, in this work, an MLF module is proposed to fuse the learned features in decoder stages with different scales, as in Figure \ref{mlif}.
-The primary purpose is to enhance feature details by interaction and fusion operations, which helps the model to better identify different regions with similar features.
+To address this issue, a MLF module, as illustrated in Figure \ref{mlif}, is proposed to explicitly fuse features from different decoder stages at multiple scales.
+The MLF module enables richer feature interactions across scales through learnable fusion operations to preserve spatial details.
+The goal of the MLF design is that integrating multi-scale information allows the network to combine coarse semantic context with fine spatial details, resulting in more precise and robust segmentation outputs.

 The output feature maps from decoder stages 1-4 serve as the MLF inputs, which are up-sampled by 2, 4, 8, and 16 to generate image size-liked masks.
 Then, the channel number of the up-sampled feature maps is mapped to the class number relevant to the task by a point-wise convolution.
 The inference rules are listed as:

 where ${X_i}$ denotes the output of the decoder stage $i$, and $U{p_{j \times }}$ denotes up-sampling ${X_i}$ by a factor of $j$. ${Y_i} \in R{^{N \times C \times H \times W}}$, where $N$ is the batch size, $C$ is the class number, $H$ and $W$ are the height and width of the original image, respectively.
 In this process, each feature channel is regarded as the feature representation for the corresponding class, which guides the model to capture discriminative features for certain classes of the segmentation targets.